 Frank Armstrong III is president of a financial planning firm in Florida.
-He shared this portfolio with MSN Money.

 Building a portfolio of index funds may be lazy, but it’s not for everyone.
 Some investors crave greater complexity or more control — or they believe they can outperform the market on their own.
 Others have no interest in building portfolios (even of just three or four funds) or are unable to afford the minimum investments.
 For this last group of people, there a range of single-fund solutions.

 Many mutual fund companies now offer target-date funds, which attempt to create a diversified portfolio appropriate for a specific age group.
 Born around 1970?
 You may want to consider a fund like Fidelity Freedom 2035, which automatically adjusts its investment structure as time goes on.
 (You might also consider building your own target-date fund).

 There are other single-fund solutions, too, including these: